-3. Collects any amount as tax but fails to deposit the same with the Government beyond a period of three months from due date.
+3. Collects any amount as tax but fails to deposit the same with the Government beyond a period of three months from the due date.

 Comment: Collection of taxes could either be passive or active collection.
 This section covers both such situations.
-It must be understood that the GST Law presupposes that tax is deemed to have been passed even in cases where tax has not been collected unless it is proved to the contrary (refer section 49(9)).
+It must be understood that the GST Law presupposes that tax is deemed to have been passed on even in cases where tax has not been collected unless it is proved to the contrary [refer section 49(9)].
 Composition taxpayers (or even unregistered persons) selling MRP-goods also can come within the mischief of this prohibition.
-However, please note collection of 'input tax credit lost' (liable to be reverse under section 17(2) of CGST Act) due to any exemption of output to a recipient may not amount to 'collection of tax'.
-Reference may be had to a decision of Tribunal in the context of Central Excise where section 11D of that Act was analysed in Unison Metals Limited v.
-CCE, Ahd-I (2006) 204 ELT 323 (LB).
+However, note that collection of 'input tax credit lost' (liable to be reverse under section 17(2) of CGST Act) due to any exemption of output to a recipient may not amount to 'collection of tax'.
+Reference may be made to the decision of Tribunal in Unison Metals Limited v.
+CCE, Ahd-I (2006) 204 ELT 323 (LB) in the context of Central Excise where section 11D of that Act was analysed.